 - Developing a key focus – Through ongoing conversation and processing, a client can hone in on a key focus or motivation to bring about the desired change.
 Rather than tackling many issues at once, motivational interviewing strives to identify main goals and ways to get there.
 During this stage of motivational interviewing, the therapist and client determine values, what matters to the client, and what they’re hoping to get from their mental health therapy.

 - Enlisting client input – This phase of motivational interviewing is similar to a buy-in process of what motivates the client to change.
 Client-focused and generated, the “evoking” stage of motivational interviewing triggers client input on the desired change.
 A therapist may play devil’s advocate, prompting the client’s ownership of a solution or course of action.

 - Game plan – A game plan or trajectory is agreed upon after goals have been set and the client feels more invested in their problem-solving.
 Empowered by reasoning out rationale and targets, clients become more open, willing, and motivated to commit to change.

-Find a Motivational Interviewing Program in Los Angeles at HillsidesCares
+Find a Motivational Interviewing Program for Your Child in Los Angeles at HillsidesCares

 At HillsidesCares in Los Angeles, motivational interviewing enriches our wide range of mental health therapies and treatment programs.
 Often used in conjunction with cognitive-behavioral therapy, dialectical behavior therapy, and strategies such as mindfulness meditation and motivational interviewing support clients to reach a higher level of self-awareness.
 Discover how HillsidesCares can further your child’s journey to wellness.
 Call us at 323.641.4842 to learn more.